-Great Outdoors Spend an evening sleeping in a teepee under a starry sky at the Lodgepole Gallery and Tipi Village in Browning, tipi glamping or RV hookups offered by Blackfeet Manpower Tourism or pick a camp spot in any one of the tribal-operated campgrounds of the Blackfeet Tribe: Buffalo Calf Campground, Chewing Black Bones Campground, Duck Lake Campground, Red Eagle Campground, Sleeping Wolf Campground, and Cabin rentals available at Johnson's of St. Mary's and VRBOs in East Glacier Village.
+Great Outdoors Spend an evening sleeping in a teepee under a starry sky at the Lodgepole Gallery and Tipi Village in Browning or pick a camp spot in any one of the tribal-operated campgrounds of the Blackfeet Tribe: Buffalo Calf Campground, Chewing Black Bones Campground, Duck Lake Campground, Red Eagle Campground and Sleeping Wolf Campground.
 While driving, watch for the Blackfeet Nation Bison Reserve to view free-roaming buffalo in their natural habitat.
 Experience the Local Life While in Browning, take a swim in the pool at the Glacier Peaks Hotel, peek into the Glacier Peaks Casino, then enjoy a huckleberry chicken dinner at the Jackpot Restaurant or grab a buffalo burger and milkshake at Nation's Burger Station.
-Buy a ribbon skirt showcasing the style of Blackfeet seamstresses or shop the shelves of brilliant material at the local guilt store and gift shop, Native Life.
+Buy a ribbon skirt showcasing the style of Blackfeet seamstresses or shop the shelves of brilliant material at the local quilt store and gift shop, Native Life.
 Explore and shop at Faught's Blackfeet Trading Post for beaded earrings, bracelets and moccasins decorated in the Blackfeet floral and geometric designs.
 Learn more history of the Blackfeet Tribe at the Museum of the Plains Indian.
 SLEEPING BUFFALO TRAIL ROAD TRIP #3 Start in Great Falls in Central Montana to visit and learn more about the lives and culture of the Little Shell, Rocky Boy's, Fort Belknap and Fort Peck tribes.
 If you love being on the open road, this is the perfect route for you.
 Leave your stress behind to cruise the rolling plains and marvel at the colorful mosaic of beauty between your destinations.

 Exciting Sights Tell your friends you saw the largest buffalo jump in North America after you visit the First Peoples Buffalo Jump State Park near Ulm.
-This buffalo jump site is also a ceremony site used by the Little Shell Tribe and International Traditional Games Society.
+This buffalo jump site is also a ceremony site used by the Little Shell Tribe.
 Visit the Charles M. Russell Museum to admire tribal life and history in the artwork of Charlie Russell.
 Drive to Fort Benton to visit the Museum of the Northern Great Plains and discover the remarkable history of the Plains tribes, the original buffalo herds of the Great Plains and the tribal history of the local area.
 Get out your fishing rod and venture into nature with Blackfeet Outfitters for an adventure on the Missouri River.
-Along the way, make a quick stop at Prairie Brew Coffee in Box Elder for some amazing homemade pastries and delicious coffee.
+Along the way, make a guick stop at Prairie Brew Coffee in Box Elder for some amazing homemade pastries and delicious coffee.
 Just up the highway, take a break to enjoy Rocky Boy's Northern Winz Hotel and Casino and grab a delicious meal at the Starlight Steakhouse and Café before getting back on the trail.
 Bottom left: First People's Buffalo Jump State Park.
 Bottom right: Milk River Indian Days.